 Client Tools – provide you with reporting and analysis tools online so you can monitor ACA information and be proactive in managing your needs.

-Affordability Test – provide your with information about plan affordability with their employees so they can stay in compliance.
+Affordability Test – provide your company with information about plan affordability with your employees so your company can stay in compliance.

 Large Employer Analysis – analyze your control groups to determine if you will fall under the rules of ACA for large employer groups.